charliespy/Power-Outages-Analysis/README.md

 <p style="text-align:center"><iframe src="assets/outage_duration.html" width=800 height=600 frameBorder=0></iframe></p>

-BULLSHIT SOME INTERPRETATION
+The plot demonstrates that `OUTAGE.DURATION` is skewed the right.
+The leftmost outage categoriazation, short duration outage (<1000), is the most common.
+The rest of the outage duration distribution are quite average.

 Next, we could plot a histogram of the `DEMAND.LOSS.MW` column.

 <p style="text-align:center"><iframe src="assets/demand_loss.html" width=800 height=600 frameBorder=0></iframe></p>

-INTERPRETATION
+Simillar to the outage duration distribution, the plot above is also skewed to the right.
+It reveals that small demand losses (< 100MW) are the most common.

 Then, we could take a look at the causal indicator variables.
-This is the value counts of the `CLIMATE.CATEGORY` column.

 | Causes   |   CLIMATE.CATEGORY |
 |:---------|-------------------:|